AndreaLou/bali-bootcamp-template/_posts/2023-01-07-seventh-post.md

 ---
 layout: post
 title: Wellness and Wanderlust
-description: exploring ways to balance health and travel for a more enriching and sustainable journey
+description: Exploring ways to balance health and travel for a more enriching and sustainable journey
 featured_image: '/assets/images/blog-bg-9.jpg'
 author:
 seo: